FROM STREET TO CIRCUIT

 • 1+ liter coolant (pre-mixed)

-• Brake fluid (DOT 4 minimum, fresh bottle)
+• Brake fluid (DOT 4 minimum, fresh bottle, preferably high temp race brake fluid like Ravenol R 325+

 • Windshield washer fluid